U.S. Real GDP Normalized Peak Plot over last 15 Recessions (1929-2022)

 About this visualization

 Back in 2009, I wanted to highlight how bad the effect of the Great Recession was on U.S. output.
-This plot shows that the current COVID-19 recession (started Feb.
-2020) has had a historic negative effect on U.S. GDP, with a 10.2% decline in the first two quarters of the recession.
-None of the previous 14 recessions have come close, with a 6.5% decline in the first two quarters of the Great Depression (1929-1933) being the next biggest.
+This plot shows that the most recent COVID-19 recession (started Feb.
+2020) had a historic negative effect on U.S. GDP, with a 10.1% decline in the first two quarters of the recession.
+None of the previous 14 recessions have come close, with a 5.5% decline in the first two quarters of the Great Depression (1929-1933) being the next biggest.
 If you zoom out, you will see that U.S. output during the Great Depression (1929-1933) had a decline of 27.5% after 3.5 years and took a full 7 years to get back to its 1929 peak level.
 The Great Recession (2007-2009) took 3.5 years to get back to its peak level.
-This might be an indication that our current COVID-19 recession will take a long time to get back to the 2019 Q4 peak real GDP of $19.3 trillion.
+However, the most recent COVID-19 recession (Q1 to Q2, 2021) took only a year-and-a-half (6 quarters) to get back to its 2019 Q4 peak real GDP of $19.3 trillion.
+This ends up being the median recovery time over the last 15 recessions.

 Functionality of the dynamic visualization